Drakonis96/whispad/README.md

 - Export all notes in a ZIP file with one click.
 - Mobile-friendly interface.
 - User login with per-user note folders and admin management tools.
+- Admin has access to all providers and can manage which ones are available for each user.

 ## Disclaimer
 This application is currently in testing and is provided **as is**.
 I take no responsibility for any data loss that may occur when using it.
 Make sure you make frequent backups of your data.